the 6 ways horses learn

 Trainers use various forms of pressure, such as physical cues or aids like leg pressure or rein tension, to prompt the desired response.

-For example, if a rider wants their horse to move forward, they may apply gentle leg pressure to signal this command.
+For example, if riders want their horse to move forward, they may apply gentle leg pressure to signal this command.

 Encouraging Desired Responses